What has Kidney Allocation System achieved? Mark Aeder, M.D., talks about the system’s success

 It takes a while for the system to work out.
 The early data showed a lot of bolus effects, but I think those have really been mitigated over time.
 The factors that we haven’t been able to mitigate as well are the ones KAS cannot control – geography, program selection criteria, acceptance rates and multiorgan allocation.
 Two new changes that have been approved, but aren’t yet in place, are dual kidney and en bloc kidney allocation.
 It’s hard to say how much that will change the system, but they will create additional opportunities for some candidates.

-Now we’re also talking about expedited placement; we have a new policy that will shorten the time for acceptance decisions; and we’re working to improve placement electronically.
-And as the geographic distribution changes, I think the behavior patterns in terms of how transplant programs look at organ acceptance is going to change.
+Now we’re also talking about expedited placement.
+We have a new policy that will shorten the time for acceptance decisions; and we’re working to improve placement electronically.
+As the geographic distribution changes, I think the behavior patterns in terms of how transplant programs look at organ acceptance is going to change.
 As programs look at their acceptance rates more granularly, and are able to see where that organ was transplanted further down the line, they will to have to start to address how they do patient selection and how they discuss organ acceptance with their patients.
 They’ll have to accommodate what their organ availability is going to be.